 Goals of the Program

-In order to achieve these objectives, uAvionix is seeking to acquire 100+ flights geographically dispersed across Canada by March 1, 2020. uAvionix is recruiting Beta testers to achieve this data collection.
-This data will be shared and analyzed by NAV CANADA at a minimum.
+In order to achieve these objectives, uAvionix is seeking to acquire 100+ flights geographically dispersed across Canada by March 1, 2020, as well as a smaller number of flights within Caribbean airspace. uAvionix is recruiting Beta testers to achieve this data collection.
+This data will be shared and analyzed by NAV CANADA and FAA at a minimum.

 Who is Eligible?